djaus2/IoTSysInfo/README.md

 # IoTSysInfo
 A Universal Windows App that mimicks the web portal* to a Windows 10 IoT device.

-(Both versions now uploaded)
+# Update for new **OS Version:  10.0.10531** See Below

 ## Platforms:
 Windows 10 IoT, Windows 10 Desktop, Windows 10 Phone(Version 2 of app)